d-moos/MLJourney/lesson_09_gym_continuous.md

 Why this matters:

-- Your policy code can be **environment-agnostic** (always output in `[-1, 1]`).
-- You avoid accidentally sending values outside of `env.action_space.low/high`, which can otherwise cause errors or clipped behavior.
-- Proper scaling is critical when moving from toy tasks like `Pendulum-v1` to more complex physics simulations or Rocket League controllers.
+By always having the policy output actions in a fixed range like `[-1, 1]`, your **policy code becomes environment‑agnostic**: the same network architecture can be reused across many tasks, and only the scaling layer changes.
+Correct scaling also ensures that you do not accidentally send values outside of `env.action_space.low/high`, which could otherwise cause runtime errors or implicit clipping by the environment.
+Getting this right becomes especially important when you move from simple tasks like `Pendulum‑v1` to more complex physics simulations or Rocket League‑style controllers, where each control dimension may have different physical limits.

 ## 💻 Practical Implementation